Take the first step towards vitality and healing and book your session today.

 One of my mentors, Sara Johnston CMT, MFR, LMT, put it beautifully by stating, “The humam head is so delicate and so suffused with vital nerve pathways, that even slight deformations of a bone’s movement or position can produce physical or psychological symptoms.
 When the cranial wave is distorted it diverts a disproportionate amount of energy or “chi”, lowers the strength of the immune system, and opens the door to chronic states like depression.”

-Below is a list of some ailments that can benefit from Craniosacral work:
+Below is a list of some ailments that can be addressed with Craniosacral work:

 * Tempromandibular Joint Syndrome (commonly known as TMJ)